3. Organisms Exchange Substances With Their Environment Flashcards

 A

-supplies glucose, amino acids, fatty acids, ions in solution and o2 to the tissues.
+Supplies glucose, amino acids, fatty acids, ions in solution and o2 to the tissues.

-Refugees co2 and other waste materials
+Receives co2 and other waste materials form tissues

-Provides a mostly constant environment for the cells it surrounds
+Provides a mostly constant environment for the cells it surrounds as it is formed from blood plasma whose composition is controlled by various homeostatic systems

 Q